mstgnz/multi-wordle/README.md

 # Multi Wordle

-The way of playing with the Word you know does not change the same.
+It's the same Wordle game, the way of playing doesn't change.

 ### Standard way of playing
 - Each guess must be a correct 5-letter word.
 Press enter to submit.
 - After each guess the colors of the boxes will change according to the closeness of your guess.

-There is only a two-player version and a scoring system.
+There is only a two-player version with websocket and a scoring system.
 Each player takes turns guessing.
 The scoring system determines the winner.

 ### Features
 - [ ] At the beginning of the game, the number of words to be played with the language option and word lengths can be set.